pokaleo/Movie-Index/README.md

 ## Description of this project (To be completed)
 This is an advanced movie search engine serving as the fulfilment of the CW3 of module ***[INFR11145 Text Technologies for Data Science](https://www.inf.ed.ac.uk/teaching/courses/tts)***.

+## Summary
+The aim of this project is to provide users with a more advanced solution by embedding a series of carefully selected features in a movie search engine.
+In addition, the system offers advanced search functions such as searching by keyword and genre, filtering results by colour information and year of release.
+These features meet the needs of realistic scenarios and provide users with a more satisfying and intuitive search process.
+To ensure scalability, a fully functional web crawl class is also integrated into the system, allowing the latest data to be added to the existing dataset from time to time.
+The project was built by a team of five students from different disciplines and strictly follows the concepts of Scrum in the Agile software development methodology.
+The deployed version can be accessed via https://movieindex.me

 ## Instruction of deployment:

 ### For Debian11 (Hosting as a web service):